nigeltao/nigeltao.github.io/blog/2022/zstandard-part-5-fse.md

 In addition to its symbol, each state also has NB (number of bits) and BL (baseline) fields.
 NB ranges in 0 ..= AL and, unsurprisingly, is the number of bits to read from the bitstream after emitting the symbol.
-If the input bitstream has no more bits then output symbol stream has no more symbols.
+If the input bitstream has no more bits then the output symbol stream has no more symbols.
 The value of those NB bits, as a binary number, is added to BL to give the next state (and therefore, implicitly, the next symbol).

 Here's an FSE table (where AL = 5):